Compassvale Secondary School: Academic Information

-O Level Express Course
+O Level Express Course (phasing out in 2027)

 The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examination.

-Normal Course
+Normal Course (phasing out in 2027)

 The Normal Course is a nationwide 4-year programme leading to the Singapore-Cambridge GCE Normal Level examination, which runs either the Normal (Academic) [N(A)] or Normal (Technical) [N(T)] curriculum.

-Normal (Academic) Course
+Normal (Academic) Course (phasing out in 2027)

-In the Normal (Academic) course, students offer 5-8 subjects in the Singapore-Cambridge GCE Normal Level examination.
+In the Normal (Academic) course, students offer 5-7 subjects in the Singapore-Cambridge GCE Normal Level examination.
 Compulsory subjects include: